-Gwen and her one year old son and husband live in Amherst, Massachusetts.
-They are relatively new to the pioneer valley, having moved from Portland, Oregon last spring to be closer to family.
+Gwen, her husband and their young son live in Amherst, Massachusetts.
+They moved to the pioneer valley from Portland, Oregon to be closer to family.

 Gwen’s work has a delicate strength that is seen in her thoughtful forms and material choices.
 She has a keen sensitivity to the beauty of subtlety and simplicity.
 Her jewelry balances a sense of both humility and elegance with her use of modest pebbles, rustic gemstones, and precious metals that embraces them.